tudarmstadt-lt/WatsonSimpsons/ServerBackend/README.md

 3. Set Admin-Password, Guest-Password and Guest-ApiKey in 'code/init.php'

-4. Copy files from code-directory to your webserver
+4. Copy files from *code*-directory to your webserver

 5. Run the 'init.php' for database initialization